A New Birth of Freedom

 “. . . that this nation, under God, shall have a new birth of freedom and that government of the people, by the people, for the people, shall not perish from the earth.”
 (Gettysburg Address)

-7 replies on “A New Birth of Freedom”
+7 responses to “A New Birth of Freedom”

 I just found this blog by searching Google Blogs for The Federalist Papers.
 I have been a participant on a discussion forum for about ten years but I found that the general public doesn’t like to read, although I did occassionally succeed in engaging discussions that momentarily seriously considered the Federalist Papers, but that hasn’t happened for a while.
 It seems unfortunate that most people simply assert truths and don’t back them up with any real references.
 The Federalist Papers is a great reference for many current discussions, as are the laws, which,thanks to the internet are more accessible to the geneneral public than they have ever been.
 And of course there is Cspan which allows one to listen in on congress, without any editorializing.
 I think it is very important to our system of government for the individual to be actively involved because the way the government is structured in a democratic republic, the elected represent the people and how can the representatives do that if the individual people do not participate, not just in voting but in writing to our represntatives, and participating in the ongoing process.